feast-dev/feast-aws-credit-scoring-tutorial/README.md

 aws redshift-data get-statement-result --id [SET YOUR STATEMENT ID HERE]
 ```

-Return to the root of the credit scoring repo
+Return to the root of the credit scoring repository
 ```
 cd ..
 ```